5 Social Media Tips For Artists To Gain More Followers

 Creating new, compelling content is a struggle.

 It’s common for people (yes, even people who create for a living!) to find themselves at a loss when it comes to creating content for social media.
-Our culture is incredibly visual, and knowing what to create that will be compelling and engaging on social media can feel like trying to learn a new language.
+Our culture is incredibly visual, and knowing what to create that will be engaging on social media can feel like trying to learn a new language.

 You’re disappointed by the engagement your content is getting.